Deck the Halls

 Long story short; we ended up at Lottie’s which is completely gorgeous.
 Seriously the nicest house I’ve been in for a long time and a credit to Lottie and her husband’s passion for interior design.

 Making a wreath looks like it could be tedious (I have a low threshold for things which take too long) but it was incredibly fun.
-I can’t profess any great plan for the design – I just wanted those scrummy Billy Balls in it somehow!
+I can’t profess any great plan for the design – I just wanted those scrummy Billy Buttons in it somehow!

 And here it is hanging on our front door!
 I haven’t shown you the new front door yet.
 We replaced the terrible UPVC door we inherited with a wooden door in keeping with the original style of our street.